 Who Can Sue for Wrongful Death in Connecticut?

-The death of a loved one may hurt many different people.
+Many different people may be negatively impacted by the death of a loved one.
 However, only one individual can actually bring a wrongful death claim, and that is the executor or administrator of the decedent’s estate (also known as the personal representative).

 The executor is the individual named in the decedent’s will.
-They are responsible for the administration of the estate, including payment of debts, distribution of assets, and, if negligence is suspected in the death of the decedent, filing a wrongful death claim.
+He or she is responsible for the administration of the estate, including payment of debts, distribution of assets, and, if negligence is suspected in the death of the decedent, filing a wrongful death claim.

 An administrator fulfills the same functions as the executor.
-The principal difference is that the court appoints the administrator when a person dies without a will.
+The principal difference is that the administrator is appointed by the court when a person dies without a will.

-If you are the executor or administrator of your loved one’s estate, speak to a wrongful death attorney as soon as possible.
-A knowledgeable lawyer can review your case for free and discuss what pursuing compensation involves.
+If you have been named the executor or administrator of your loved one’s estate, it is important to speak to a wrongful death attorney as soon as possible.
+A knowledgeable lawyer can review your case for free and discuss what is involved in pursuing compensation.

 Read More: Who Can File a Wrongful Death Claim?